-Chicken Katsu is thin crispy fried strips of panko breaded chicken served with rice and cabbage slaw.
-Katsu sauce according to one recipe that I read has ingredients like soy sauce, ketchup, sherry, ginger, sugar, Worchestershire sauce and garlic powder.
-That may or may not be the exact recipe that was used to dress the chicken here but we both thought that it was good.
+Chicken Katsu is thin crispy fried strips of breaded panko chicken served with rice and cabbage slaw.
+Katsu sauce, according to one recipe that I read has ingredients like soy sauce, ketchup, sherry, ginger, sugar, Worcestershire sauce, and garlic powder.
+That may or may not be the exact recipe that was used to dress the chicken here, but we both thought that it was good.
 Sliced scallions garnished the top of the chicken.

 Good as the Chicken Katsu was we enjoyed the Dak-Galbi even more!
-Tender pieces of chicken are typically stir fried with an assortment of vegetables, pieces of rice cake and enhanced with a spicy sauce.
+Tender pieces of chicken are typically stir-fried with an assortment of vegetables, pieces of rice cake and enhanced with a spicy sauce.
 A bowl of rice was served on the side.
-It was optional to order a fondue style mozzarella cheese to accompany the dish.
-After discussing it with our waiter we decided to try it.
-It was good but if we order the Dak-Galbi again we would omit it.
+It was optional to order a fondue-style mozzarella cheese to accompany the dish.
+After discussing it with our waiter, we decided to try it.
+It was good, but if we order the Dak-Galbi again, we will omit it.

 An appetizer we tried one time was the pork and veggie dumplings.
 What tasted just like a regular soy sauce was offered for dipping.
 They were good for fried dumplings.
-If given the choice I generally order steamed.
-Many of their offerings are easy to share and with 10 dumplings per order this one is no exception.
+If given a choice, I generally order steamed.
+Many of their offerings are easy to share, and with ten dumplings per order, this one is no exception.

 I guess I will get my steamed dumplings elsewhere given their penchant for frying.
 Not everything in Hoodadak is deep fat fried.